gabrieldelaparra/SPARQLforHumans/README.md

 For the following sections a given `Sample500.nt` file is given on the root folder of the repository.\
 To build the complete index (production), `latest-truthy.nt.gz` should be used.\
-**Please note that filtering and indexing the `latest-truthy.nt.gz` will take some 40~80 hours, depending on your system.**
+**Please note that filtering, sorting and indexing the `latest-truthy.nt.gz` will take between 40~80 hours, depending on your system.**

 ## Filter